llvm/llvm-project/llvm/docs/LangRef.rst

     about the range of vscale.
 ``"min-legal-vector-width"="<size>"``
-    This attribute indicates the minimum legal vector width required by the calling conversion.
+    This attribute indicates the minimum legal vector width required by the calling convension.
 It is the maximum width of vector arguments and returnings in the function and functions called by this function.
 Because all the vectors are supposed to be legal type for compatibility.
     Backends are free to ignore the attribute if they don't need to support